Kyrobi/Cynagen/Wiki_Files/FAQ.md

 ### Q. How do I get more claim blocks?

+A.
+1. By voting.

-A. 1.)By voting.
-2.)By playing on the server.
-3.)Buying a donation package.
+2. By playing on the server.

+3. Buying a donation package.

 ### Q. Can I claim an unclaimed build?

 A:

-    Case 1:
+   1. Case 1:
                If a person's land expires due to them being inactive, then the building that was protected is fair game.
 Anyone can destroy it if they wish / claim it as their own.

-    Case 2:
+   2. Case 2:
                If the owner of the claim decides to unclaim it for reasons such as to expand the size, move the claim, or make it smaller; the buildings inside the claim still belongs to the owner.
 If they fail to reclaim in within 5 days, then it's also fair game.(You'll need an alternative way for staff to prove that this build / claim if yours or else the 5 days won't apply.)

 ### Q. How many homes am I able to set?

-A. Default players are able to set 2 homes.
-VIP are about to set 3 homes.
+A. Default players are able to set 3 homes.
+VIP are about to set 4 homes.

 ### Q. Can I start a build right next to someone else's?